 The journal entry for the transaction is the following:

-Journal entry for Bad debts with modern rules
+Journal entry for Bad debts with modern rules:

 Example 1:

-01/01/2018 Rs 50,000/-receivable from Mr Ram become insolvent did not recover anything from his side.
+01/08/2018 Rs 50,000/-receivable from Mr Ram but he becomes insolvent did not recover anything from his estate.

 The journal entry for the transaction is the following: